 “Life is about choices.
 Some we regret, some we’re proud of.
 We are what we chose to be”

-I am currently an assistant professor in the Department of Public Policy (POL) at the City University of Hong Kong (CityU), with a disciplinary focus on public management and institutional analysis.
+I am currently an assistant professor in the Department of Public and International Affairs (PIA) at the City University of Hong Kong (CityU), with a disciplinary focus on public management and institutional analysis.
 I have also examined the intergovernmental relationships, public personnel management, and the environmental politics of China.
 Prior to my arrival at CityU, I studied at the University of Southern California (USC) where I earned my Ph.D. in public policy and management.
 I received my master’s degree in public policy from the University of California, Los Angeles (UCLA) and my bachelor’s degree in mass communication and journalism from Shenzhen University (SZU).

 My family background has played the most important role in shaping my career goals.
 I grew up in a family of scholars.
 My grandfather was a professor at a prestigious university in China, and my father also obtained a teaching position during his tenure as a Ph.D. student in Accounting.
 Although this type of family seems to be commonplace today, it was a rare phenomenon in the 1980s given the extreme scarcity of educational resources in China at the time.